- 1 Dutch presence in the Dutch East Indies

 Records of births, marriages and deaths

-The CBG has published the Indo-European Almanac on a double DVD under the title Regerings-Almanak van Nederlandsch-Indië 1815-1942 Governmental Almanac of the Dutch East Indies 1815-1942.
-Unfortunately it is currently not available for consultation at the CBG, although it is at the Koninklijke Bibliotheek Royal Library in The Hague.
-Via the website Roosje Roos you can search by name for data from the Indisch Almanac (1815-1923).
-Parts of the Indo-European Almanac can be consulted online as a scan elsewhere.
+The CBG|Center for family history has published the Indo-European Almanac on a double DVD under the title Regerings-Almanak van Nederlandsch-Indië 1815-1942.
+Unfortunately it is currently not available for consultation at the CBG, although it is at the Koninklijke Bibliotheek (Royal Library) in The Hague.
+Parts of the Almanac can be consulted online.

 'Lijst van nog in dienst zijnde ambtenaren'.
 Almanak en Naamlijst van Nederlandsch-Indie voor 1863.
 Batavia, 1863